expyriment/dataintegrityfingerprint-python/README.md

 print(dif.checksums)
 ```

-The code uses docstrings for documentation.
+The code is self-documented using docstrings.
 Use `help(dataintegrityfingerprint.DataIntegrityFingerprint)` for information on what this class can do and how to use it.